 The college cannot be responsible for personal property, nor can the college assume responsibility for the protection of vehicles or their contents.
-The campus police recommend that students conceal books, supplies, and other valuables in the trunks of their cars or keep valuables in their possession at all times.
+Law enforcement recommends that people conceal books, supplies, and other valuables in the trunks of their cars or keep valuables in their possession at all times.
 Items such as purses, handbags, book bags, and knapsacks should not be unattended.